-One of the most basic examples of a legal contract is a bill of sale, which includes details like the customer’s identity, how much the contract is for, and whether there’s any guarantee/warranty involved.
+One of the most basic examples of a legal contract is a bill of sale, which includes details like the customer’s identity, how much the contract is for, and whether any guarantee/warranty is involved.

 The buyer can display the bill of sale if a dispute arises regarding property ownership (such as a car).
 Such contracts are needed for high-value purchases, as opposed to everyday purchases like groceries or take-out food.